 BRCC is committed to the use of evidence-based practices in furtherance of the core principles of effective intervention strategies.
-BRCC’s primary program, the Earned Release Program, is pursuant to Wisconsin State Statutes, Sec 302.05, and utilizes the core curriculum Cognitive Behavioral Interventions for Substance Abuse.
-The low-risk program is generally 90-days in length, is abstinence based, and includes specially structured weekly activities.
+BRCC’s primary program, the Earned Release Program (ERP), is pursuant to Wisconsin State Statutes, Sec 302.05, and utilizes the core curriculum Cognitive Behavioral Interventions for Substance Abuse.
+The low-risk program is generally 90-days in length, is abstinence-based, and includes specially structured weekly activities.

-A major emphasis of the program is community reentry, involving the inmate’s Division of Community Corrections agent from the first month of the program and with increasing involvement that addresses aftercare, residence, support services, and employment during release planning.
+All inmates at BRCC are required to fully participate in programming, work-related activities and community service.
+Inmates also have an opportunity to attend school with individual tutoring as they work towards earning a High School Equivalency Diploma.
+A major emphasis of ERP is community reentry, involving the inmate’s Division of Community Corrections agent from the first month of the program and with increasing involvement during release planning that addresses aftercare, residence, support services, and employment.
 Each inmate prepares a release plan that is reviewed by staff.
 Upon completion of the program, the sentencing court is notified and modifies the sentence to release inmate graduates on Extended Supervision.
-Support groups are available both on and off site.
+BRCC also provides a variety of staff and volunteer facilitated support groups.

-The BRCC work crew assists local government agencies on a variety of projects, incorporating a positive work experience, building new skills, and giving back to the community.
-BRCC inmates also serve as speakers for various schools, colleges and universities, church groups and other community agencies.
-It is the expectation that every inmate participate in community service projects for non-profit organizations in some way.
-BRCC employs 19 security staff, four substance abuse professionals, several support staff and a health service unit.
+The BRCC Project Crew assists local government agencies and non-profit organizations on a variety of work projects, incorporating a positive work experience, building new skills, and giving back to the community.
+BRCC inmates also serve as speakers about criminality and substance abuse for various schools, colleges and universities, church groups, and other community agencies and organizations.